eth-library/topFive/README.md

-`-dl`       to provide annother layout for the datestamps within the logfile to analyze (default: 02/Jan/2006:15:04:05 -0700) `-f`        to provide a custom path to the file  to parse (default: /var/log/httpd/ssl_access_log) `-i`        to provide an IP adress to analyze (default: <empty>) `-k`        to summarize the IP class instead of IP addresses where
+`-dl`       to provide annother layout for the datestamps within the logfile to analyze (default: 02/Jan/2006:15:04:05 -0700) `-f`        to provide a custom path to the file  to parse (default: /var/log/httpd/ssl_access_log) `-i`        to provide an IP adress to analyze (default: <empty>) `-ni`       to provide an IP adress or IPs starting with... to ignore in analysis `-k`        to summarize the IP class instead of IP addresses where
                   A means X.255.255.255
                   B means X.X.255.255